|

 that served as the field Healing Room.
 Captain Drago had told

-him that his mother often helped tend the wounded.
+him that his mother helped tend the wounded.

-The boy was not sure what he was going to say if he found herhe
+The boy was not sure what he was going to say to herhe

 just knew that he had to say something.

-She was working in one of the outlying tents.
-She looked exhaustedthe
+He found her working in one of the outlying tents.
+She looked

-marks of her earlier tears were still on her facebut she
+exhaustedand the marks of her earlier tears were still on

-until she had emptied the jug, then stepped inside and caught
+Arador waited until she had emptied the jug, then he stepped

 Aran!
 Her face lit up at the sight of him.
 Is

-everything alright now?
+everything all right now?
 Has Lady Eowyn seen you?

-He wrapped his arm round her shoulders, and hugged her.
+He wrapped his arm around her shoulders, and hugged her.
 Let

 me help you fetch some more water, mama.

 What is wrong, melmenya?
-Legolas held the reins of
+Holding the reins of Eowyns

-was hanging awkwardly, and she pulled at it in frustration.
+hanging awkwardly; she pulled at it in frustration.
 Argh!

 Here.
 Take these.
 Legolas handed her the reins.
 You